denten-books/plain-text/4-screen.md

 Friedrich Kittler's *Gramophone, Film, Typewriter*.

-[^ln3-tele]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
+[^ln3-tele]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device, sending only high and low pulses through the wire;"
 @jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic;"
 @comer_internet_2006, 32: "The telegraph is a digital device because instead of